-Keep a professional and casual attitude.
+If you are still wondering how to be a music manager, it’s worth bearing in mind you will need to keep a professional and casual attitude.
 It’s not only important that people know what you’re about, but it’s crucial that they like you on some level.
 In other words, make sure you’re tolerable to the people you’re working with.

 The bands should feel comfortable disclosing information to you and trust you enough to build solid relationships.
 Don’t treat some people more important than others, don’t overstep your bounds, and do your best not to cause problems within the group.

 Interested in Learning More?